markusstocker/LaTeX101/README.md

 \end{table}
 ```

 Tables are typically centered, and this can be easily achieved with the `\centering` command within the `table` environment.
-As table captions are typically written above the table, the `\caption` command comes before the `tabular` environment.
+As the table caption is typically written above the table, the `\caption` command comes before the `tabular` environment.
+Provide some label, e.g. `mytable`, to the `\label` command.

+*Hint: Do not number labels of sections, tables, figures as the order will likely change.
+Thus, `table1` is not a good label.*

 Our table has four columns.
-Columns are defined in <column definition> by determining if column text is left/right aligned or centered and whether the columns are separated by a line (this is admittedly not the full story but it serves the purpose here).
+Columns are defined in `<column definition>` by determining if column text is left/right aligned or centered and whether the columns are separated by a line (this is admittedly not the full story but it serves the purpose here).
 In our table, text alignment in the four columns is centered, right, right, right.
 Furthermore, we have lines separating each column.
-This is codified with the following sequence for <column definition>
+This is codified with the following sequence for `<column definition>`

 ```
 |c|r|r|r|